anton-kharchenko/anton-kharchenko/README.md

 Other        7 mins          ░░░░░░░░░░░░░░░░░░░░░░░░░   00.46 %
 ```

 <!--END_SECTION:waka-->

-if you like what i do, maybe consider buying me a coffee/tea 🥺👉👈
+If you like what i do, maybe consider buying me a coffee/tea 🥺👉👈

 <a href="https://www.buymeacoffee.com/gumb1t97F?new=1" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>